-Covid-19 variants could fuel another surge.
+COVID-19 variants could fuel another surge.
 Fauci says we have two powerful tools against them - Local News 8

 When the general public will get a shot

-“(The vaccines will) be available in July,” Fauci told CNN.
-“It may take an additional couple of months actually, maybe toward the end of the summer, to get everybody vaccinated.”
+Actually vaccinating all those people will likely take longer, per Fauci.
+He told CNN, “It may take an additional couple of months actually, maybe toward the end of the summer, to get everybody vaccinated.”

 Just how long it will take will depend on “the efficiency with which you get doses into people’s arms,” he added.

+The news comes as the country grapples with ongoing vaccination challenges, including delayed vaccine deliveries this week due to weather.
+In some cases, that has resulted in providers having to cancel and reschedule appointments, as well.

+Fortunately, the second dose of the two-dose vaccines from Pfizer/BioNTech and Moderna can be administered up to 6 weeks after the first, according to the CDC (The second doses of the Pfizer and Moderna vaccines were recommended to be administered 21 days and 28 days after the first, respectively).
+So, if your appointment to receive a second dose was canceled due to weather, there’s still time.

-US and state leaders have in the meantime worked to boost their vaccination numbers and increase efficiency — by measures like adding more vaccinators to their rosters, launching vaccine events, opening mass vaccination sites and creating partnerships with companies and pharmacies.
+Meantime, US and state leaders have worked to boost their vaccination numbers and increase efficiency — by measures like adding more vaccinators to their rosters, launching vaccine events, opening mass vaccination sites and creating partnerships with companies and pharmacies.

 About 1,300 Kroger Health pharmacies are receiving and administering shots, the release said, and once all 2,200 pharmacies begin getting vaccine doses, they will be able to administer nearly 500,000 vaccinations every week.